Seasonal

 Published Jul 3, 2026 · updated Jul 3, 2026

 Here’s the honest take: the whales are real and reliable, but the tours are wildly uneven.
-Banderas Bay is one of the best humpback nurseries on the Pacific, and in season you can see breaches from a boat, sometimes from shore.
+Banderas Bay is one of the deepest bays on the Pacific coast and one of the best humpback nurseries anywhere, which is why the animals swim thousands of kilometers from Alaska to give birth here.
+In season you can watch breaches from a boat and sometimes catch a spout from the Malecon in Puerto Vallarta or the beach at Bucerias.
 The trick isn’t finding a tour.
-It’s not accidentally booking a party boat with a whale bolted on as an afterthought.
+It’s not accidentally booking a party catamaran with a whale bolted on as an afterthought.

 When to go